 At Burlington, we understand that a successful business is one that manages its impacts and acts as a responsible steward of the environment.
 Today’s environmental challenges – from climate change to pollution to resource scarcity – mean that all companies should prioritize sustainability, and at Burlington, we are doing our part.
 Our programs ensure we address impacts inside and outside our walls, allowing us to grow in harmony within the communities where we operate.

 As Burlington grows, we remain focused on reducing our carbon footprint and environmental impact through energy efficiency efforts in stores, distribution centers and corporate locations.
-In 2017, our total energy use was approximately 545,000 MWh – a 10% reduction per square foot from 2016.
+In 2017, our total energy usage was approximately 545,000 MWh – a 10% reduction per square foot from 2016.
 This was accomplished through implementing a variety of energy efficiency projects, from installing LED light fixtures, to real-time monitoring of store Energy Management Systems.
-These projects allow us to better manage our energy use while realizing financial savings.
+These projects allow us to better manage our energy usage while realizing financial savings.

 As a retail company, our greenhouse gas emissions are primarily realized through the facilities we operate and merchandise freight transport.
 By increasing our energy efficiency and using a low-carbon transport for the bulk of our freight, we are actively engaged in efforts to manage our emissions.